Manish-chaudhary-07/delta-demo/README.md

 # delta-demo
-this a demo for Git and Git hub class
+This a Demo for Git and Git hub class.